matteomasto/Patching_DL/README.md

 The structure of the repository is the following:

 **- data:** BCDI files
-**- models:** saved models for the inpainting of gaps with size of 3, 6, 9, 12 pixels
+**- models:** saved weights of the models for the inpainting of gaps with size of 3, 6, 9, 12 pixels
 **- notebooks:** Jupyter notebooks for the handling of the model, the plotting of figures and assessment of model performance